Kayky: Manchester City return

 Soon after his loan to Bahia ended on 31 December 2023, he returned to Manchester City's reserves to rehabilitate following an knee injury.

 Loan to Sparta Rotterdam

 On 26 August 2024, Kayky signed for Eredivisie club Sparta Rotterdam on a season-long loan.

 Kayky made his debut for Sparta Rotterdam in a 2–2 draw on 19 October 2024.
 This was his first game in over a year since he was injured.

 New loan to Bahia

 On February 6, 2025, Kayky signed for Bahia, his second loan at the club.
 He was signed mainly as a replacement for forward Biel, recently sold to Sporting CP.
 His first match back was a 2–0 victory against Juazeirense on February 22, where he was substituted in the second half.
 He scored his first goal back at the Campeonato Baiano final against rival Vitória, tying the match 1–1 and sealing the championship for his club.

 Bahia

 On 30 June 2025, Kayky left Manchester City and signed for Bahia on a permanent deal.

+On 11 February 2026, Kayky joined Internacional on loan from Bahia for the remainder of the 2026 season.